HL7/fhir-shorthand/input/pagecontent/reference.md

   * performer only Reference(Practitioner or PractitionerRole)
   ```

-* Restrict PlanDefinition.action.definition[x], nominally a choice of uri or canonical(ActivityDefinition \| PlanDefinition \| Questionnaire), to allow only the canonical of an ActivityDefinition:
+* Restrict `PlanDefinition.action.definition[x]`, nominally a choice of uri or canonical(ActivityDefinition \| PlanDefinition \| Questionnaire), to allow only the canonical of an ActivityDefinition:

   ```
   * action.definition[x] only Canonical(ActivityDefinition)
   ```

-* Restrict action.definition[x] to a canonical of either an ActivityDefinition or a PlanDefinition:
+* Restrict `PlanDefinition.action.definition[x]` to a canonical of either an ActivityDefinition or a PlanDefinition:

   ```
   * action.definition[x] only Canonical(ActivityDefinition or PlanDefinition)
   ```

 {%include tu-div.html%}
-* Restrict MedicationRequest.reason, a choice of CodeableReference(Condition \| Observation), to allow only a CodeableReference to an Observation
+* Restrict `MedicationRequest.reason`, a choice of CodeableReference(Condition \| Observation), to allow only a CodeableReference to an Observation

   ```
   * reason only CodeableReference(Observation)
   ```

-* Restrict CarePlan.activity.performedActivity to a CodeableReference of an Encounter or a Procedure:
+* Restrict `CarePlan.activity.performedActivity` to a CodeableReference of an Encounter or a Procedure:

   ```
   * activity.performedActivity only CodeableReference(Encounter or Procedure)